fatguru/writeups/infrastructure/VPS_VPN_BugBounty_Writeup_EN.md

 ## Final Words

-This writeup is based on **825 real messages** from the **Bug Bounty Argentina** community, extracted from years of conversations about infrastructure, automation, and tooling.
+This writeup is based on **real messages** from the **Bug Bounty Argentina** community, extracted from years of conversations about infrastructure, automation, and tooling.

 It's not theory.
 It's the raw experience of hunters who cash out and share their real workflows.

 If this helped you, share it.
 If you have a different setup, tell us in the comments.

-*Happy Hunting and may the $$$ bounties flow.*
+*Happy Hunting*

 ---